-The National Safety Council (NSC) estimates that 433 people may die on U.S. roads this Thanksgiving holiday period.
-Holidays traditionally are a time of travel for families across the United States.
-Many choose car travel, which has the highest fatality rate of any major form of transportation based on fatalities per passenger mile.
-Holidays also often are cause for celebrations involving alcohol consumption, a major contributing factor to motor-vehicle crashes.
+The National Safety Council (NSC) estimates 507 people may die on U.S. roads this Thanksgiving holiday period.
+Holidays are traditionally a time of travel for families across the United States.
+Many choose car travel, which has the highest fatality rate of any major form of motorized transportation based on fatalities per passenger mile.
+Holidays are also often cause for celebrations involving alcohol consumption, a major contributing factor to motor-vehicle crashes.
 Thanksgiving Day is observed on the fourth Thursday in November.
 The holiday is always a 4.25-day weekend consisting of Wednesday evening, Thursday, Friday, Saturday, and Sunday.
-In 2018, the Thanksgiving Day weekend extends from 6 p.m.
-Wednesday, November 21, to 11:59 p.m.
-Sunday, November 25.
+In 2023 the Thanksgiving Day weekend extends from 6 p.m.
+Wednesday, November 22 to 11:59 p.m.
+Sunday, November 26.

 National Safety Council Estimate

 There is uncertainty associated with any estimate.
 The 90% confidence interval for the estimate of traffic deaths this holiday is 439 to 580.
 This chart shows NSC Thanksgiving Day holiday fatality estimates and confidence intervals compared to the actual number of deaths.

 Source: Estimates and confidence intervals are calculated by NSC; actual deaths reflect NSC analysis of National Highway Traffic Safety Administration (NHTSA) Fatality Analysis Reporting System (FARS) data.

 A medically consulted injury is an injury serious enough that a medical professional was consulted.
 Based on the current medically consulted injury to death ratio of 114:1 and rounded to the nearest hundred, the estimate of nonfatal medically consulted injuries that will result from crashes during the holiday period is 57,800, with a 90% confidence interval of 50,000 to 66,100.